 This content was derived from a live symposium at the 2017 Congress of Clinical Rheumatology Meeting held in Destin, Florida from April 27 – April 30, 2017.
 The expert faculty, Dr. Alan Epstein, will review various treatment options for patients with psoriatic arthritis in a new era of rheumatology.
 The pathophysiology of psoriatic arthritis and efficacy and safety of currently available treatment options for this patient population will be evaluated.
-The faculty will discuss strategies for implementing tailored treatment plans and utilizing a multidisciplinary team approach.
+Strategies for implementing tailored treatment plans and utilizing a interprofessional team approach will be discussed.
 At the conclusion of this CME program, learners will be equipped with a better understanding of best practices for optimizing outcomes and improving quality of life for their patients with psoriatic arthritis.

-Rheumatologists, immunologists, primary care physicians, and other healthcare professionals who care for patients with psoriatic arthritis.
+Rheumatologists, immunologists, primary care physicians, internists, nurse practitioners, nurses and other healthcare providers involved in the management of patients with psoriatic arthritis

 - Discuss the science, pathophysiology and therapeutic options for the management of patients with psoriatic arthritis